Ficool

 "Sorry if I'm poking my nose in—" Eli says, scratching the back of his neck.
 "Did someone send you over?"

-Sienna's expression flickered and she glanced towards Ikade.
+Cecilia's expression flickered and she glanced toward Ikade.

 "Lina, right?
 Or…was it Rafael ?
 I already forgot."